wp-plugins/wp-app-studio/readme.txt

 * Added link/unlink button Help Sidebar and Help Tab editor screens.
 * Added "Design WPAS" capability so that admins will be able to give designers wpas design permission without assigning them to an admin role.
 * Added visual editor display option independent of user profile for all wpas screens.
-* Wp App Studio Playground is open for designing, building, and testing your plugins without incurring API charges.
+* WP App Studio Playground is open for designing, building, and testing your plugins without incurring API charges.

 = 1.1.0 (6/01/13) =
 * Hardened overall plugin security by adding extra nonces, data sanitization/validation rules and Wordpress HTTP API calls.